 Dr. Kshitij Ullas – George meets Dr. Ullas early in the novel, and while the scenario is interesting and their connection intriguing, neither man fully realizes the intense impact they will have upon each other.
 George’s relationship with Kshitij grows gradually, their mutual respect and deep love evolving over time.
 Breathing life into Dr. Ullas was a delight for me.
 In many ways he is the Indian equivalent of George: A man never satisfied to remain in one place for long, and a physician never content unless learning more of his craft.

 Jharna Ullas – Introduced as the wife of Dr. Ullas, those who have read my previous novels know that Jharna becomes far more than a friend to George.
 Yet, his friendship with Jharna is just as important as his intimate relationship with her.
 Jharna is central to the story in many, many ways.
-Images of beautiful Indian women are abundant, and I have several in the Portrait Gallery that fit my vision for various reasons.
-The one here is perhaps my favorite, probably because of the amused expression on her face and kindness of her eyes.
+Images of beautiful Indian women are abundant, but the one here is perhaps my favorite, probably because of the amused expression on her face and kindness of her eyes.